 Using optimized plugins won’t slow down your website.
 Only the unoptimized ones will.

 If you use an optimized Elementor addon like ElementsKit, it won’t slow your website down.
-Rather than, it just boosts up the power of Elementor.
+Rather, it just boosts up Elementor performance.

 6. Use a CDN

 Whenever someone visits a website, he downloads the data from your host’s server.
 Suppose your data center is located in San Francisco, and the visitor also lives in the USA.
 In that case, the website will definitely load faster.